(Page Created 6/18/20 Updated 4/17/26)

 When external pressure is removed, the “character” disappears.
 Character development cannot be imposed because control cannot be outsourced.

 Character is not built in moments.
 It forms over time through repeated encounters with challenges, failures, reflections, and adjustments.
-Within the Optima Bowling World, development unfolds through cycles: experience introduces disturbance, reflection clarifies reference values, reorganization restores coherence, and performance tests the new structure.
+Within the Optima Bowling World, development unfolds through cycles: experience introduces disturbance, reflection clarifies reference values, reorganization evolves coherence, and performance tests the new structure.

 Character stabilizes when these cycles are allowed to complete rather than being interrupted by rescue, blame, or avoidance.